Ashok0/EnderalVREssentials/README.md

 ## Noteworthy mods
 [**Enderal SE**](https://www.nexusmods.com/enderalspecialedition/mods/1?tab=files): Complete Enderal for Skyrim Special Edition.
+- Do not update to Enderal SE v2.0.12 as it is not VR compatible.

 [**Enderal VR - Patch**](https://www.nexusmods.com/enderalspecialedition/mods/8?tab=files): This mod offers you the opportunity to play Enderal in VR.
 Supports special gestures when your Skyrim VR window is active in the forefront in Windows.
 Raising your right controller above your head will bring up the Hero menu.
 Repeating this gesture will close the Hero menu.
 Raising your left controller above your head will teleport you to the Akropolis.